GirinathRG/Aadhaar_Detection/README.md

 This repository contains code for Aadhaar detection using [replace_with_technology_used].
 The primary files in this project are:

 - **aadhaar_detection.py**: Python script for Aadhaar detection.
-- **requirements.inpy**: Input file specifying the dependencies for running the code.
+- **requirements.ipynb**: Input file specifying the dependencies for running the code.

 ## Getting Started